Help save a life, rescue a poundie

 How we started

-We are a group of staffie lovers from all over Scotland that have now come together to help save the lives of SBT and SBT crosses that end up in pounds across the UK through no fault of their ow.
+We are a group of staffie lovers from all over Scotland that have now come together to help save the lives of SBT and SBT crosses that end up in pounds across the UK through no fault of their own.

-After being made aware of what happens to these dogs and the fate that awaits them we decided as a group we wanted to do what we could to help them.
-Starting a rescue was a huge step for us and as we found out it is a long, hard, emotional and sometimes very frustrating process.
+happens to these dogs and the fate that awaits them we decided as a group we wanted to do what we could to help them.
+Starting a rescue was a huge step for us, and as we found out it is a long, hard, emotional and sometimes very frustrating process.
 But we do this for the dogs and we always keep that in our thoughts when things get tough.

-After running the rescue successfully for 2 years, we applied for charity status.
-In October 2015, we became a Scottish Registered Charity SC045602.
-Our rescue is growing fast and we are thankful for all the help and support we receive from our foresters, adopters, volunteers and the public without this we would not be able to help these dogs the way we do.
+ue is growing fast and we are thankful for all the help and support we receive from our foresters, adopters, volunteers and the public without this we would not be able to help these dogs the way we do.

-WE're Not for profit
+We are Not for profit

 We have a board of trustees who oversee the management of the rescue, making sure the rescue runs within the charity's guidelines and manages the finances in the best interests of the charity.

 As a team we support each other, this helps us to get through the ups and downs of rescue life.
-Saving a dog doesn’t just end when we have pulled that dog from a "put to sleep list" This is just the start of long a process but our drive and determination to help these dogs keeps us going.
+Saving a dog doesn’t just end when we have pulled that dog from a "put to sleep list" This is just the start of long a process but our drive and determination to help these dogs keep us going.
 We work together so the rescue can then do what it was set up for, to save the lives of our beloved staffies.

-We're all volunteers here
+We are all volunteers here

 SSR is staffed entirely by unpaid volunteers who like you have jobs and family commitments.
 They give their free time to help save these abandoned dogs and give them a future.

-We now have coordinators covering the Edinburgh/Perthshire/Fife/Dundee/Angus/Aberdeen/Borders areas and a few other areas within Scotland.
+Edinburgh/Perthshire/Fife/Dundee/Angus/Aberdeen/Borders area and a few other areas within Scotland.

 Our volunteers help the rescue with dog walking, transporting, fundraising, social networking, supporting fosters and new adopters as well as supporting each other.